lemuelkumarga/titanic/README.md

 #### Assessing Performance

-We will use three different indicators to test the accuracy of the
+We use three different indicators to test the accuracy of the model:
-model:

 1.  <span class="hl">OOO</span>: The accuracy calculated internally within the model,